Impact & engagement

-Since its establishment, Smith School research has been cited in dozens of government and multilateral organisation reports dealing with climate change, energy and the environment.
+Since its establishment, Smith School research has been cited in over 400 government and multilateral organisation policy reports dealing with climate change, energy and the environment.

 We believe that to address climate change and environmental sustainability, it is essential to bring business into the conversation.
 Some of our recent work includes: